Foinavon: 1967 Grand National

 Trainer John Kempton had been hoping to ride Foinavon in the 1967 Grand National himself but, at over six foot, he couldn’t make the weight and began looking for a lighter jockey.
 Since owner Cyril Watkins wasn't prepared to pay the usual additional fee for riding in a Grand National, the ride was turned down by three jockeys.
 It was only three days before the race that the trainer finally found a jockey for Foinavon – John Buckingham, who had never ridden in the Grand National before.

 Foinavon started the Grand National at odds of 100/1.
 Neither his trainer nor his owner were at Aintree, John Kempton having gone to Worcester to ride another of his horses.

 Of the 44 starters, 28 were still in the race as they approached Becher's Brook on the second circuit, with Foinavon going well in 22nd place, just behind the favourite Honey End.
 Leading the field were two riderless horses, Popham Down and April Rose.
 As they approached the 23rd fence Popham Down veered to his right and ran across the fence, causing a pile up.
 Rondetto, one of the leaders, managed to clear the fence but then unseated his rider after landing.
 As horses refused, crashed into each other and ran up and down the fence, Foinavon slowed to a canter, managed to find a gap, clear the fence and carry on.

 At the next obstacle, the Canal Turn, Buckingham looked back in disbelief at the 30-length lead he held with just six fences remaining.
 Seventeen horses, including remounted ones, gave chase, and 15/2 favourite Honey End closed the gap to within 20 lengths by the final fence, but Foinavon was able to maintain this lead over the run-in.
 Red Alligator, who went on to win in 1968, was a distant third.

 BBC commentator Peter O'Sullevan remarked on "a really enterprising piece of jockeyship by young John Buckingham".
 In the winner's enclosure former jockey Tim Brookshaw put the winner's blue sash on Foinavon's neck.
 Buckingham was interviewed: "Everything seemed to stop in front of me.
 I managed to pull onto the outside.
 I nearly got stopped by two loose horses... after he jumped it, we were just on our own.
 I couldn’t believe it.
 It was wonderful."
 As neither Foinavon's trainer nor owner were at the racecourse, his trainer's father stepped into the winner's enclosure.

-Two days later, a report in The Times newspaper described how the race "degenerated into a farce":
+Two days later, a report in The Times newspaper described how the race "degenerated into farce":